alanli2001/alanli2001.github.io/index.md

 ## Projects
 **Battlecode:**
 - I competed in MIT's 2020 Battlecode competition, which features a turn-based strategy game where robots need to demonstrate a mastery of both resource management and combat tactics.
-- Placed 27th in U.S. tournament, and 45th in scrim rankings out of 550+ teams
+- Placed 27th in U.S. tournament, and 45th in scrim rankings out of 550+ teams.

 **March Madness Prediction Model:**
 - I constructed a logistic regression model to predict match results in the 2019 March Madness tournament.